Project Vision

 Design tokens enable easy theming

 Light mode and dark mode each have parallel semantic token sets covering foreground, background, borders, and illustration semantics.
-Seven shadow sizes per mode plus four control shadow states per mode.
-Five blur sizes per mode.
-Distinct light and dark treatments rather than shared.
+Seven shadow sizes per mode, four control shadow states per mode, five blur sizes.
+Distinct treatments rather than shared — accurate to how the two modes actually feel different, not just color-inverted.

 Light and dark modes